RTEdbg/RTEgetData/Readme.md

 The code execution stops as soon as the RTEgetData utility connects to the GDB server (even before the data transfer starts).
 A workaround has not yet been found.
 Instructions for transferring data to the host using the JTAG ESP32 debug probe will be published when testing is complete and the ESP32 RTEdbg demo is released.

 **Note:** Data transfer over a serial channel can be used instead of the GDB server to transfer the logged data - see [Data Transfer to a Host via a Serial Channel](#data-transfer-to-a-host-via-a-serial-channel).
+See also [instructions for the ESP32](https://github.com/RTEdbg/RTElib/tree/master/Portable/Timer/ESP32/Readme.md).

 <br>